whitfieldsdad/kenna-api-client/README.md

 $ poetry run kenna
 ```

-If you're not using `poetry`, you can access the command line as follows:
+If you're not using `poetry` (you should use it), you can access the command line as follows:

 ```shell
 $ python3 -m kenna.cli